 - Through the DMAP program, ES has collected data on hundreds of individual deer from 1996 to the present.

-- The Jefferson Salamander is documented as a Shenandoah salamander (Plethodon shenandoah), however the first documented occurrence in Fauquier County was made at ES in 2004.
+- The first Fauquier county record of the Jefferson salamander (Ambystoma jeffersonianum) was made at ES in 2004.
 Salamanders represents "keystone" species in climate change research.
 If salamanders are not present in a forested area, decomposition rates of forest floor litter increases, increasing the release of carbon from the soil.

 - We would like to know if the ES population is isolated or part of a larger population, so in the spring when our vernal pools are high we monitor amphibian populations.